Fantasy football: Logan Thomas among 4 must-start tight ends for Week 1 - UPI.com

 The tight end position is very hard to predict, beyond production of elite options, who remain consistent.
 Most players hover around 50 yards, but can end up as Top 10 plays if they reach the end zone.

 Andrews, T.J.
-Hockenson, Kelce, Kyle Pitts and Dallas Goedert are my Top 5 options this week and should likely stay in your lineup regardless of matchup, unless they are inactive.
+Hockenson, Kyle Pitts and Dallas Goedert top my rankings this week and should likely stay in your lineup regardless of matchup, unless they are inactive.

 All of my must-start options sit inside the Top 14 of my rankings.